huang-yi/shadowfax/README.md

 ```

-And bind the handler to a uri:
+And bind this handler to a uri in your route file:

 ```php
 <?php